Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Cavaliers Betting Records & Stats

-- In 44 of 82 games this season, Cleveland and its opponents have combined to score more than 216.5 points.
+- Cleveland and its opponents have gone over 215.5 combined points in 47 of 82 games this season.

-- Cleveland's contests this year have an average point total of 219.1, 2.6 more points than this matchup's over/under.
+- Cleveland has an average point total of 219.1 in its games this year, 3.6 more points than this matchup's over/under.

-- So far this season, the Cavaliers have put together a 44-38-0 record against the spread.

-- Cleveland has won 47, or 73.4%, of the 64 games it has played as the favorite this season.
+- This season, Cleveland has won 47 out of the 64 games, or 73.4%, in which it has been favored.

-- Cleveland has a record of 27-3, a 90% win rate, when it's favored by -225 or more by sportsbooks this season.

-- The implied probability of a win from the Cavaliers, based on the moneyline, is 69.2%.

 Cavaliers vs. Knicks Over/Under Stats (Regular Season)